Imtiaz Ali Taj: Magazine

 In 1918, Taj also published a monthly magazine called the Kahkashan from the publishing firm of Darul Ishat which he owned.
 Another contemporary writer, Munshi Premchand, contributed stories to this magazine in Urdu.
 It so happened that an article which Premchand had submitted was on the same theme on which Taj was also writing a story.
 Then Taj decided to drop his article in favour of the one written by Premchand, who then expressed his regret but said that at least they both were on the same wavelength.

 Taj had also promoted the Lahore Arts School in association with many other stalwarts of the theatre scene in Lahore whose activities included promoting arts through a theatre and an art gallery.

 Chacha Chakan (1926) is a hilarious comedy of plays for children with themes of satire and humour.
 Chacha Chakan is considered the funniest character in Urdu drama.
 Chakkan is said to be based on Jerome K. Jerome's character Uncle Podger.

-Imtiaz Ali Taj also wrote short stories, novels and screen plays.
+Imtiaz Ali Taj also wrote short stories, novels and screenplays.
 From 1958, he was director of "Majlis" a translation board established in 1950, in which he republished works of Urdu literature.
 He was active in the theatre both as an actor and a director.